spectrocloud/librarium/docs/docs-content/clusters/public-cloud/gcp/create-gcp-iaas-cluster.md

    layers.

 8. Review the profile layers and customize parameters as desired in the YAML files that display when you select a layer.
-   All pack parameters contain default values from the cluster profile.
+   By default, the pack parameters contain values from the cluster profile.

 9. Fill out the following parameters and click **Next** when you are done.